AleXDE54/g4f_telegram_aibot/README.md

 python bot.py
 `

-If the command line is empty, you have done everything correctly!
+If you see 'Bot started!' in the command line, you have done everything correctly, check the work of the bot in Telegram